FatihBAKIR/NavigatorJS/README.md

 Templates Field
 ---------
-My favorite web templating engine is [HandlebarsJS][1], and I included it as a pre-requisite in Navigator.
+My favorite web templating engine is [HandlebarsJS][1], and I included it as a pre-requisite in Navigator, although using another templating engine takes at most 1 row change.
 Simply, writing your mustache/handlebars templates in script tags within this field will let you use those templates without any additional work.
 I believe I can demonstrate this on a simple example: